pvoid/thisistime/README.md

-Small and simple watchface for android wear 1.5
+Small and simple watchface for android wear

-Created for my old android wear device and never meant to be universal.
+Created for Pixel Watches and never tested on any other device.
 IMPORTANT!
 The watchface ignores burn protection flag.
 Long usage can damage your watch screen.